randyfrench/clustering-project-zillow/README.md

 ## Hypothesis 1: Correlation Test (Logerror vs Bathroomcnt)
-- $H_0$: There is no correlation between logerror and taxamount
+- $H_o$: There is no correlation between logerror and taxamount
 - $H_a$: There ia a correlation between logerror and taxamount

 ## Hypothesis 2: Correlation Test (Logerror vs Lot size squarefeet)
-- $H_0$: There is no correlation between logerror and lotsizesquarefeet
+- $H_o$: There is no correlation between logerror and lotsizesquarefeet
 - $H_a$: There is a correlation between logerror and lotsizesquarefeet

 ## Hypothesis 3: Correlation Test ( Logerror vs Calculated finished square feet)
-- $H_0$: There is no correlation between logerror and calculatedfinishedsquarefeet
+- $H_o$: There is no correlation between logerror and calculatedfinishedsquarefeet
 - $H_a$: There is a correlation between logerror and calculatedfinishedsquarefeet

 ## Hypothesis 4: T-Test (Logerror vs Bedroomcnt)
-- $H_0$: There is no relationship between logerror and bedroomcnt
+- $H_o$: There is no relationship between logerror and bedroomcnt
 - $H_a$: There is a relationship between logerror and bedroomcnt